-I’m excited for BBQ and picnic season.
+I’m excited for backyard BBQs and picnic season.
 Are you?
-Maybe it’s any excuse to grab a big bag of tortilla chips and make a yummy dip or salsa.
+Maybe it’s just my excuse to grab a big bag of tortilla chips and make fresh salsa.
 Are you a tortilla chip lover too?
 One of my favorite appetizer recipes is salsa.
-Today I’m sharing my recipe for Strawberry Avocado Salsa.
-You need fresh ingredients but, you can make the appetizers ahead of time.
-Right now is the perfect time for juicy, big strawberries where.
-They are packed full of flavor.

 Strawberry Avocado Salsa

 This is so delicious it will be gone in no time!
-I highly recommend doubling.
-If you have left overs you can keep it in the fridge for a day.
+I highly recommend doubling it.
+If you have leftovers you can keep it in the fridge for a day.
 But, the fresher the better!
-Again, you can make this recipe slightly ahead of time.
 The lime helps keep the avocados from turning color.

-What I love about it is it’s got that sweet / spicy taste to it.
-But, I have tips for adapting it’s heat level below.
+What I love about it is it’s got that sweet, spicy taste to it.
+But, I have tips for adapting the heat level below.

 - 2 avocados